geommills/esrileaflet3JS/README.md

 5. Start Node Server<br><pre><code>node server.js</code></pre>
 6. Open a browser and go to http://localhost:1337/

-<b>NOTE:</b>  Node is only used to serve up the web application.
+<b>NOTE:</b>  Node is only used to serve up the web application on a development environment.
 The web app can be deployed to a server or PaaS that is not using Node.

 ## Roadmap